Deepomatic/deepocli/README.md

 ## Window output doesn't work.
 I get a `cv2.error`.

-Deepocli ships with `opencv-python-headless` as most of the features don't need a GUI.
+`deepomatic-cli` ships with `opencv-python-headless` as most of the features don't need a GUI.
-This also avoid to require libGL to be installed.
+This also avoids requiring libGL on the system (it is for example usually not there in docker containers).
 If you want to use the GUI features, we recommend installing `opencv-python` after installing `deepomatic-cli`:
 ```bash
 pip install deepomatic-cli